acbsp/bonafide.guru/en/contents.rst

-Those devotees who worship self-appointed gurus of ISKCON when offering food chant pranama to their “guru” in first place, the guru who is not pure devotee and does not stand in the disciplic succession, and then offer it to Srila Prabhupada and parmapara.
-In this way they insult lotus feet of Srila Prabhupada and whole parampara.
+Those devotees who worship self-appointed gurus of ISKCON when offering food chant pranama to their “guru” in first place, the guru who is not pure devotee and does not stand in the disciplic succession, and then offer it to |SP| and parmapara.
+In this way they insult lotus feet of |SP| and whole parampara.
 This kind of food is not accepted by Krishna.

 Real prasad is not different from Lord Krishna and is pure, blessed by